Businesses react to ruling against Biden vaccine mandate

 The union called on Congress and states to pass laws requiring vaccinations, masks and paid sick leave.
 Workers also need better access to testing and protective equipment, the union said.

-The United Food and Commercial Workers International Union, the largest union for grocery workers and meatpacking plants, said that the Supreme Court decision fails to recognized the “extreme health risks” America’s front-line food and retail workers face on the job.
+The United Food and Commercial Workers International Union, the largest union for grocery workers and meatpacking plants, said that the Supreme Court decision fails to recognize the “extreme health risks” America’s front-line food and retail workers face on the job.

-“Frontline workers need to be protected and this decision needlessly ignores that there was a better way to address this issue without negating this mandate,” said Marc Perrone, CEO of the UFCW International in a statement.
+“Frontline workers need to be protected and this decision needlessly ignores that there was a better way to address this issue without negating this mandate,” said Marc Perrone, president of the UFCW International in a statement.

 Meanwhile, employers have been split on what to do with their unvaccinated workers.
 Among 543 U.S. companies surveyed in November by insurance broker and consulting firm Willis Towers Watson, fewer than one in five required vaccination.
 Two-thirds had no plans to require the shots unless the courts upheld the OSHA requirement.

-Note: This story has been corrected to read that Marc Perrone is the president, not the CEO, of the UFCW.